Girl posing beautifully in our Purple Ombre Aerial Silks

 Aerial fitness, unlike regular exercises that you do in the gym, includes inversions and movements that may cause dizziness and nausea to newbies.
 Drink lots of water before and after going to your first class, and eat only simple food that is easy to digest (think oatmeal, bananas, toast).
 It’s best to avoid eating anything heavy within 2 hours of your class.
 Remember that everyone’s body is different, so come to the class with no expectations.
 If you have experience with upper body training or sports, aerial could come easier to you!
 But even if you haven’t, aerial is exactly what you need to get those guns :).

 Comfort over fashion is another important detail to note when preparing for an aerial fitness class.
 Check the studio website for any rules!
 Some may require all participants to wear shirts with sleeves (to avoid silk burn, and also keep the fabrics cleaner).
-Participants should always practice proper clothing.
+Be sure to wear leggings or something that covers your legs, and avoid too loose of clothing.
 Aerial movements encourage flexibility, so wear things that stretch!
 Do not wear bedazzled items or jewelry (even earrings!) as these might cause problems with the equipment and could break during practice.

 Arrive 15 minutes early to your first class.
 This will allow time to sign any waiver or paperwork needed, as well as time to introduce yourself to the instructor.
 In the studio, listen carefully to the aerial instructor, and don’t be afraid to ask questions!
 It’s best to let them know upfront that you’re new, so they can familiarize you with the equipment and what to expect.
 Do not hesitate to ask for help, and take it easy on your first day.
 Smile, breath and enjoy your first step towards your aerial journey!